Reviews

 Pooktre is not only a heart-warming hobby for tree lovers but also an art form that designers, botanical illustrators, architects, and woodworkers are bound to appreciate and find intriguing.

 Terrariums are self-sustaining mini gardens sealed in glass vessels: they rely solely on water, soil, sunlight, and air.
-The interaction between these elements forms an isolated ecosystem within the vessel, requiring near to zero maintenance or external intervention.
+The interaction between these elements forms an isolated ecosystem within the vessel, requiring near-zero maintenance or external intervention.

 You can choose from different vessels, too, whether open or closed.
 Building a terrarium is the perfect, stress-free activity for novice gardeners and a fun project for children who display an interest in plants.